benroberts999/COSC3000/1-read_files/README.md

 * "data-csv-labels.dat" is a comma separated file, with column headers, and a data header at the top that we need to skip/ignore, and comments

-* The python, C++, and gnuplot examples with "extra" will read in the more complicated CSV data.
+* The python, C++, C, and gnuplot examples marked "extra" will read in the more complicated CSV data.

 * Some really handy matplotlib (python plotting packing) "cheatsheets" are available: [https://matplotlib.org/cheatsheets/](matplotlib cheatsheets)